-'Sex characteristics' is more accurate than 'biological sex', 'biologically male' or 'biologically female'.
-Body parts should not be gendered and the gendering of body parts is a significant source of stigma and discrimination.
+The term 'sex characteristics' is more accurate than 'biological sex', 'biologically male' or 'biologically female'.

+Physical organs and chromosomes should not be gendered as male or female, the gendering of body parts is a significant source of stigma, discrimination and pathologisation.

-CISGENDERISM/CISSEXISM: A discriminatory social or structural view that positions (either intentionally or otherwise) the trans experience as either not existing or as something to be pathologised.
+CISGENDERISM/CISSEXISM: Where something is based on a discriminatory social or structural view that positions (either intentionally or otherwise) the trans experience as either not existing or as something to be pathologised.